 At the competition, each team will give a brief presentation of their design report to a panel of expert judges.
 The project is designed to have the complexity of a senior-level design project.
 In the past, teams have successfully used the SDC as a university level final-year capstone project, or have completed the SDC as an extra activity beyond their academic requirements.
 Each team is supported by an academic advisor and an industry advisor who provide guidance and advice.
 However, only team members may perform calculations or write report sections.

 Why Participate?
 The SDC represents a fantastic opportunity for students to gain experience and build up their resume by applying their technical knowledge to a real world issue.
 Soft skills are also developed, including writing, organization, and working on a multi‑disciplinary team.
 Each competitor is awarded a one-year WEAO membership and given an opportunity to network within the water industry.
-Top teams are awarded cash prizes, and the winning team is sponsored to attend an international SDC held at the annual WEFTEC event.
+The winning team is supported financially to attend the WEFTEC SDC taking place in Chicago in September 2019.
+The second and third place teams are awarded cash prizes of $400 and $100 respectively.

 Get Involved!
 The SDC is open to all full-time college and university students in Ontario.
-Professors and students who are interested in learning more about the SDC should visit our website (www.weao.org/student-design-competition), or contact Newsha Roshani at firstname.lastname@example.org with questions or to be put on our mailing list.
+Professors and students who are interested in learning more about the SDC should visit www.weao.org/student-design-competition, or contact email@example.com with questions or to be put on our mailing list.